Appendix A — Exercise solutions

 3. False.
 While it is true that paired analysis requires equal sample sizes, only having the equal sample sizes isn’t, on its own, sufficient for doing a paired test.
 Paired tests require that there be a special correspondence between each pair of observations in the two groups.

-6. (a) Let \(diff = 2018 - 1948\).
-Then, \(H_0: \mu_{diff} = 0\) and \(H_A: \mu_{diff} \ne 0\). (b) The observed average of difference is just outside the randomized differences. (c) Since the p-value \(<\) 0.05, reject \(H_0\).
-The data provide convincing evidence of a difference between the average number of 90F degree days in 2018 and the average number of 90F degree days in 1948.
+4. (a) Let \(diff = 2022 - 1950\).
+Then the hypotheses are \(H_0: \mu_{diff} = 0\) and \(H_A: \mu_{diff} \ne 0\). (b) The observed average of difference is outside the randomized differences. (c) Since the p-value \(<\) 0.05, reject \(H_0\).
+There is evidence of a difference between the average 90\(^{th}\) percentile high temperature in 2022 and the average 90\(^{th}\) percentile high temperature in 1950.

-7. (a) For each observation in one dataset, there is exactly one specially corresponding observation in the other dataset for the same geographic location.
-The data are paired. (b) \(H_0: \mu_{\text{diff}} = 0\) (There is no difference in average number of days exceeding 90F in 1948 and 2018 for NOAA stations.) \(H_A: \mu_{\text{diff}} \neq 0\) (There is a difference.) (c) Locations were randomly sampled, so independence is reasonable.
-The sample size is at least 30, so we are just looking for particularly extreme outliers: none are present (the observation off left in the histogram would be considered a clear outlier, but not a particularly extreme one).
-Therefore, the conditions are satisfied. (d) \(SE = 17.2 / \sqrt{197} = 1.23\). \(T = \frac{2.9 - 0}{1.23} = 2.36\) with degrees of freedom \(df = 197 - 1 = 196\).
-This leads to a one-tail area of 0.0096 and a p-value of about 0.019. (e) Since the p-value is less than 0.05, we reject \(H_0\).
-The data provide strong evidence that NOAA stations observed more 90F days in 2018 than in 1948. (f) Type 1 Error, since we may have incorrectly rejected \(H_0\).
-This error would mean that NOAA stations did not actually observe a decrease, but the sample we took just so happened to make it appear that this was the case. (g) No, since we rejected \(H_0\), which had a null value of 0.
+6. (a) For each observation in the 1950 dataset, there is exactly one specially corresponding observation in the 2022 dataset for the same geographic location.
+The data are paired. (b) \(H_0: \mu_{\text{diff}} = 0\) (There is no difference in the 90\(^{th}\) percentile high temperature in 1950 and 2022 for NOAA stations.) \(H_A: \mu_{\text{diff}} \neq 0\) (There is a difference.) (c) Locations were not randomly sampled across the geographic region, so we need to be careful concluding independence.
+However, the question above describes the data as representative of the land area of the lower 48 states, so independence is reasonable.
+The sample size is 26 which is close to 30, so we’re just looking for particularly extreme outliers: none are present (the observation off to the right in the histogram would be considered a outlier, but not a particularly extreme one).
+Therefore, the conditions are reasonably satisfied. (d) \(SE = 2.95 / \sqrt{26} = 0.579\). \(T = \frac{2.53 - 0}{0.579} = 4.37\) with degrees of freedom \(df = 26 - 1 = 25\), which leads to a one-tail area of 0.0000954 and a p-value of about 0.0002. (e) Since the p-value is less than 0.05, we reject \(H_0\).
+The data provide strong evidence that NOAA stations observed a hotter 90\(^{th}\) percentile high temperature in 2022 than in 1950. (f) Type I error, since we may have incorrectly rejected \(H_0\).
+This error would mean that NOAA stations did not actually observe an increase, but the sample we took just so happened to make it appear that this was the case. (g) No, since we rejected \(H_0\), which had a null value of 0.

 A.22 Chapter 22